-Rwanda’s Mountain Gorillas in the Mist is a four-night itinerary offering one of the rarest and most sought-after safari opportunities: a chance to visit the habituated mountain gorillas of northwestern Rwanda.
+Rwanda’s Mountain Gorillas in the Mist is a four-night itinerary.
+It offers one of the rarest and most sought-after safari opportunities: visiting the habituated mountain gorillas of northwestern Rwanda.
 Add this experience to any custom African safari with Ker & Downey.

 On this 10-night Uganda gorilla safari, you will experience more than just game drives in East Africa.
 You also have the opportunity to see firsthand the incredible beauty of the Kibale National Park and the Queen Elizabeth National Park.
 From the volcanic crater lakes to the exotic Bwindi Impenetrable National Park, this is a safari that will dazzle your senses.

-On a Ker & Downey-curated luxury Rwanda trek through steaming jungles, travelers John and Renata Harbison photographed gorillas up-close in the wild.
+A Rwanda Trek with John Harbison On a Ker & Downey-curated luxury Rwanda trek through steaming jungles, travelers John and Renata Harbison took amazing gorilla photographs in the wild.
 They share the experience in their own words.
 Photography by John Harbison

-Dian Fossey was one of the foremost primatologists, studying the mountain gorillas in the forests of Rwanda for 18 years before her tragic death in 1985.
-In celebration of her birthday (January 16), we’re taking a look at some of our favorite gorilla safaris, not only in Rwanda, but in Uganda, and the Republic of Congo too.
+Dian Fossey was one of the world’s foremost primatologists.
+She studied the mountain gorillas in the forests of Rwanda for 18 years before her tragic death in 1985.
+In celebration of her birthday (January 16), we are looking at some of our favorite mountain gorilla safaris, not only in Rwanda, but in Uganda and the Republic of Congo, too.